potatoeggy/eifueo/docs/sch4uz.md

     - If numbers are not given, drawing a line through the straight bits can give pH and equivalence volume values.
 However, **none** of these lines should be **parallel** to the axes.
     - In titrations involving **polyprotic** compounds, as they are effectively multiple titrations, half of the equivalence point is actually half the distance between two equivalence points.

+### pH indicators

+A pH indicator is a **weak acid/base** that is at one colour in a certain pH range and another in another pH range.
+Where $X$ is the indicator, it will form an equilibrium with the hydrogen ions in the solution:
+$$\ce{HX <=> H+ + X-}$$

+The indicator is **protonated** on the left and **deprotonated** on the right.
+The titrant can be viewed as an external stress on this equilibrium: if a base is added to an acid, the equilibrium will shift to the right to free up hydrogen ions, and vice versa.

+If the difference in concentration of $\ce{X-}$ and $\ce{HX}$ is **greater than** approximately 10:1, the solution will appear to be the colour of the higher concentration, meaning that pH indicators will change colour at a pH in the range of their $\ce{pK_a}\pm 1$.

+In choosing a good pH indicator, it must change colour in the **vertical** section of the titration curve to see the greatest effect, and it must be easily observable.

+As the weak curve has less of a vertical section than a strong curve, it is best to pick an indicator that changes **after** the equivalence point, which will require the **relative pH** at the equivalence point.

+The observability of an indicator depends on the colour it is changing to (or the **direction** the pH is changing).
+In general, humans are much better at noticing the **appearance** of **red** and **blue**.

+A **universal indicator** is a mixture of different pH indicators to change colours multiple times over the pH range.
+In this case, the colour wheel can used to determine the colour that will be formed (e.g., blue + blue + yellow = green).
+The shade of the colour does not matter.

 ## Organic chemistry

 !!! definition